 Among his frequent lectures and presentations, Mr. Schwalbe was a key speaker and co-chair at the ATLA-NJ Boardwalk Seminar in Atlantic City on April 28, 2006 where he lectured on "Discovery Practice in the Workers' Compensation Court" and also was a key speaker and co-chair at the Association’s 2007 Boardwalk Seminar in Atlantic City where he lectured on “Pre-Trial Motion Practice in the Workers Compensation Court”.
 In July of 2008, Mr. Schwalbe was a key speaker at a Seminar in Cherry Hill entitled "Workers' Compensation Update in New Jersey" where he lectured on offsets and liens, the uninsured employer’s fund, occupational claims and issues relating to discovery and evidence.
 He is scheduled to appear as a faculty member for the National Business Institute on December 12, 2013 in Atlantic City, New Jersey for a seminar entitled "Your Top Worker's Compensation Questions-Answered".

-Most recently, On June 29, 2012 Mr. Schwalbe conducted a seminar entitled "Advanced Workers' Compensation in New Jersey" held in Mount Laurel, New Jersey.
+On June 29, 2012 Mr. Schwalbe conducted a seminar entitled "Advanced Workers' Compensation in New Jersey" held in Mount Laurel, New Jersey.
 Those New Jersey attorneys who attended obtained credits for their continuing legal education, a requirement of all New Jersey lawyers.
+Most recently, in September of 2014, Mr. Schwalbe lectured at a seminar for the Camden County Bar Association entitled "Going and Coming & Going Again" which included explaining the law on going and coming as relates to Workers' Compensation cases as well as ethical obligations for Workers' Compensation attorneys.

 Mr. Schwalbe has served as a Board Member, Officer and President of the Camden County Bar Association and as a Trustee, Officer and President of the Camden County Bar Foundation.
 He has also served as a trustee of the Camden Regional Legal Services.
 He currently serves as a member of the Supreme Court of New Jersey District Ethics Committee, Burlington County, District IIIB.
 Mr. Schwalbe is also the current co-chair of the Workers' Compensation Committee and past co-chair of the Public Benefits Committee of the Camden County Bar Association.
 He is a member of the New Jersey State and American Bar Associations and the New Jersey Association for Justice, formerly the Association of Trial Lawyers of America-New Jersey.